LamHoangCatVy/LamHoangCatVy/README.md

 **⚡ Kathy's currently working as designer, copywriter, and developer.**

-<small>✨Little spoil: At high school, she is also a propagandist who helps students raise awareness about environmental protection issues, as well as the harmful effects of cigarettes and drugs</small>
+**✨Little spoil: At high school, she was also a propagandist who helps students raise awareness about environmental protection issues, as well as the harmful effects of cigarettes and drugs**

 **🌱 Kathy is seeking for knowledge, ideas, and opportunities.**